-When it is time for you to apply for Medicaid, it may be too late to take advantage of some significant opportunities for your assets and your loved ones.
-Careful planning before the need for Medicaid can help assure that you get quality care, and can protect your estate for your spouse and your children.
-Whether it is purchasing long-term care insurance or pursuing benefits owed you under the Medicare and Medicaid programs, or from the Veterans Administration, experienced Medicaid attorney Christopher J. Berry can advise you on all that encompasses applying for Medicaid, which may include exploring the use of trusts, transfers of assets, purchase of annuities, or increasing the income and resource allowances for family members.
+When it is time for you to apply for Medicaid, it may be too late to take advantage of some significant opportunities for protecting your assets and your loved ones.
+Careful planning before Medicaid is needed can help assure that you get quality care, as well as protect your estate for your spouse and your children.
+Whether it is purchasing long-term care insurance or pursuing benefits owed to you under Medicare, Medicaid and the Veterans Administration, experienced Medicaid attorney Christopher J. Berry can advise you on the approach that is right for you.
+This may include the best way to apply for Medicaid, such as exploring the use of trusts, transfers of assets, purchase of annuities, or increasing the income and resource allowances for family members.

 - Protecting against Medicaid Spend down